Daniel Marques

 Senior Gameplay Programmer

-I'm a software engineer passionate about creating masterpiece games and providing memorable gaming experiences.
+Gameplay programmer passionate about creating masterpiece games and providing memorable gaming experiences.

 About Me